 - Export the pictures.
 This step can include multiple steps or functions: backup pictures, email pictures, print pictures and other ways to use your picture collection.
 This is where you’re using your pictures by exporting them in different formats for different purposes.

-Once you have these steps down then you can use your pictures collection to print pictures, to publish to the web and to e-mail pictures.
-All these extra steps depend completely on creating and maintaining your pictures collection.
-So, in order for you to produce outputs (prints, e-mails, etc) from your pictures you must first have that collection of pictures organized in such a way that you can use it in multiple ways…but that’s obvious 🙂
+I call my perfect photography work low STORE.
+Once you have these steps down then you can use your organized photo collection to print pictures, publish to the web and e-mail photos.
+All these extra steps depend completely on creating and organizing your digital photo collection.
+So, in order for you to produce outputs (prints, e-mails, etc) from your digital photos you must first have that collection of pictures organized in such a way that you can use it in multiple ways…but that’s obvious.

-I know that this is a simplistic look at the workflow steps for photographers, but I believe they are most common for all photographers.
-Weather you’re a die-hard photographer or a beginner in photography you have your own workflow.
-Whether you perform all the steps above or just the first two or three, you still have your own workflow for your pictures.
+I know that this is a simplistic look at a perfect photography workflow, but I believe they are most common for all photographers.
+Weather you’re a die-hard photographer or a beginner in photography, you have your own photography workflow.
+Whether you perform all the steps above or just the first two or three, you still have your own photography workflow.

-Well…there is no perfect workflow…at least that’s what I think.
-While these steps are generic for all photographers it is obvious to me that photographers have different purposes and requirements so each has to tailor their workflow for what they need.
+Well…there is no perfect photography workflow…at least that’s what I think.
+While these steps are generic for all photographers it is obvious to me that photographers have different purposes and requirements so each has to tailor their photography workflow for what they need.
 The important thing to remember about any workflow is that it can improved by improving each step in particular and by improving the connection between the individual steps.
 The question for you is: are you looking at your workflow in order to improve it?
 Or are you just concerned about taking great pictures and don’t care about the rest?
-So, in the end, it’s all about you 🙂Read related articles:
+So, in the end, it’s all about you and your goals.